Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences: Activation Difference on the first few tokens encode biases

-In \Cref{fig:hibayes}, we extend our analysis by fitting a Bayesian generalized linear model (GLM) using HiBayes \citep{luettgau2025hibayeshierarchicalbayesianmodeling, dubois2025skewedscorestatisticalframework} to the agent grades.
-Predictors include \ADL access, interaction budget $i$, agent model, and investigated model class.
+In \Cref{fig:hibayes}, we extend our analysis by fitting a Bayesian generalized linear model (GLM) using HiBayes \citep{luettgau2025hibayeshierarchicalbayesianmodeling, dubois2025skewedscorestatisticalframework} to the agent grades to understand the effect of different factors on performance with uncertainty quantification.
+We repeat the agent evaluation with \llm{Gemini2.5 Pro} and additional hypothesis graders: \llm{Claude Haiku 4.5}, \llm{Gemini2.5 Flash} (each grader is run 3 times per agent hypothesis).
+Predictors include \ADL access, interaction budget $i$, investigated model class, agent model, hypothesis grader model and the interaction between the agent and grader (omitted here, see \Cref{fig:interactions_grader_model_id}).
 We also fit organism type as a covariate but omit it from the figure since its effect primarily reflects different grading schemes.
 Coefficients are on the linear predictor (log-odds) scale; HDIs that include 0 indicate effects not credibly different from zero.
-Holding other predictors constant, \ADL access yields a credibly positive shift in agent grades relative to the blackbox baseline, confirming our earlier finding that access to bias insights is the primary driver of performance.
-Differences between agent LLMs (\llm{GPT5} vs \llm{Gemini2.5 Pro}) are not credibly different from zero.
-The interaction budget $i$ shows a monotonic positive association with grades—more interactions help.
+Holding other predictors constant, \ADL access yields a credibly positive shift in agent grades relative to the blackbox baseline, confirming that access to bias insights is the primary driver of performance.
+Differences between agent LLMs (\llm{GPT5} vs \llm{Gemini2.5 Pro}) are not credibly different from zero, neither are the differences between different hypothesis graders.
+The interaction budget $i$ shows a monotonic positive association with grades—more interactions consistently improve performance.
 Model-class coefficients are heterogeneous but mostly overlap zero; only \llm{Gemma2 9B} shows a modest negative shift.
+We show more results on other agent models (\llm{GPT5 Chat}) in \Cref{app:weakeragent}, including a weaker model where the performance gap between ADL-equipped and blackbox agents is even more pronounced.
+In \Cref{app:grader_ablation}, we present an investigation into the effects of grading models used throughout our pipeline and conclude that their impact on results is minimal.

+To test whether our phenomenon extends to broader finetuning, we investigate chat finetuning and domain-adapted vision-language models from \citet{cheng2024on} in \Cref{app:broader_domain_finetuning}.
+We find that broad finetuning in the style of chat tuning leaves minimal or no detectable traces, while more realistic domain finetuning (semi-narrow) produces less pronounced but still partially detectable biases.
+Based on our analysis, we conclude that \emph{the observed traces seem specific to narrow finetuning}.